zenlan/ords-extra/README.md

 This is a Work In Progress!

-* Dutch `problem` text translations are not complete.
+* Some `problem` text strings with length less than 16 chars have not yet been translated.
-* `product` string translations are far from complete.

 ## Licence